jchai002/choir-justice-supplies/us/en/ooma-office-mobile-app.markdown

 ## Can I make emergency 911 calls using Ooma Office Mobile?

 Ooma Office Mobile does not support calling 911.
-To call 911, you'll need to use your home phone or your cell phone (using your standard mobile carrier).
+To call 911, you'll need to use your home phone or your mobile phone (using your standard mobile carrier).

 **Reference:** For more information about 911 calling with Ooma, please see [our FAQ](/us/en/e-911).